The DL Advocate: Playing the devil's advocate with hidden systematic uncertainties: Introduction

 The philosophy this paper follows is to apply deep learning techniques to \emph{play the devil's advocate} (DL Advocate), with respect to deviations from the SM.
 This implies assuming the true value of the parameters of interest is indeed SM-like and determine what experimental effects could cause the observed set of measurements.
 Concretely, one can consider the set of measurements of the experiment as a system of equations:

 where ${\cal F}$ represents the measurement process, $\tilde{\eta}$ are parameters in common to all measurements, such as the detector response, and $\Omega_i$ are parameters specific to a particular measurement, such as theoretical parameters.
-The idea is to use the simulation to model ${\cal F}$, fix theory parameters to their SM values and use a neural network to find the best values of $\tilde{\eta}$ to reproduce the observed measurements, $M_i$.
-In this paper, the parameters $\tilde{\eta}$ represent a mismodelling of the detector response in the measurement, but can be any assumption in the analysis.
+When a measurement deviates from its SM prediction, it is tempting to interpret the observed deviation as a sign of physics beyond the SM.
+However, such an important claim must be supported by an equally strong confidence in the understanding of the experimental apparatus.
+The idea developed in this paper reverses the classical reasoning and, instead of attributing the observed deviation to physics beyond the SM, it starts from the SM hypothesis by fixing the theory parameters to their predicted values, uses the simulation to model ${\cal F}$ and uses a neural network to find possible values of $\tilde{\eta}$ that reproduce the observed measurements $M_i$.
+In other words, it tries to find possible detector effects that can cause the observed deviation.
+For the examples illustrated in this paper, the parameters $\tilde{\eta}$ represent a mismodelling of the detector efficiency, but can be extended to any assumption in the analysis.
 The system in Eq.~\ref{eq:syst_eq_compact} could in principle include all measurements by the experiment.
 However, in practice one can only consider measurements which are correlated either through theory or experiment.

-The advantage of this approach is that the resulting values of $\tilde{\eta}$ can then be used to make quantitative predictions of mismodelling that can be falsified by additional cross-checks.
+The advantage of this approach is that the resulting values of $\tilde{\eta}$ can then be used to make quantitative predictions of mismodelling that can be falsified by additional crosschecks.
 There are two categories of information that $\tilde{\eta}$ can represent.
 One is \emph{high-level} information, such as kinematic information of particles.
 A mismodelling as a function of a particle momentum would fall into this class of information.
 Such information can be readily implemented with existing tools, but requires physics intuition and therefore has to be tuned to each specific case.
 The other category of information is \emph{low-level} quantities, such as the material budget and hit resolution.
 Exploring low-level information would require tuning simulation in real time and would be a challenge to implement, but would be fully general, applicable for any measurement that relies on simulation.